HaxeFlixel/flixel-docs/documentation/01_community/08-code-style.html.md

 The following rules apply, sorted by priority:

-1. `static` before regular fields
+1. `static` fields before instance fields
-2. `public` before `private` fields
+2. `public` fields before `private` fields
 3. regular variables before properties
-4. getter and setter functions are the very end of a class (as they should always be private)
+4. getters and setters are the very end of a class (as they should always be private)

 ## Comments